 Some of the causes include:

-- Inherited disorders of sugar metabolism (galactosemia or glycogen storage disease)
+- Inherited disorders of sugar metabolism, such as galactosemia or glycogen storage disease.

 - Drinking too much alcohol.
 Excessive alcohol consumption is a risk factor for cirrhosis.